 Design

 Target Field was the first stadium built specifically for the Twins (opened in 2010), and it is a gorgeous, retro modern design.
 The stadium used local limestone throughout, which is a beautiful tan color that really stands out.
-Target Field was awarded LEED Silver Certification for its environmental design and is only the second LEED-certified professional sports stadium in the United States, after Nationals Park.
+Target Field was awarded LEED Platinum Certification in 2022 for its environmental design, the only LEED Platinum MLB ballpark along with San Francisco’s Oracle Park.

 The outside of the stadium has some neat features.
 There is “The Wave,” a wind veil that makes waves as the wind blows and shimmers red and blue at night.
 It happens to be the largest piece of public art in Minnesota.